n3s0/n3s0.github.io/content/projects/sadservers/bilbao.md

 kubectl get pods
 ```

-It looks like the nginx-deployment-67699598cc-zrj6f pod isn't ready yet and it
+It looks like the nginx-deployment-67699598cc-zrj6f pod isn't ready yet and its
-has had an age of 268 days.
+been in this state for 268 days.
+Some significant pending time.
+Pending time is
+the new uptime flex these days I suppose.

 ```sh
 NAME                                READY   STATUS    RESTARTS   AGE